-Catalonia crisis: Spain to announce next steps

-The unprecedented move, intended to quash an independence bid led by Catalonia's regional government, follows weeks of division triggered by a banned independence referendum on October 1.

-The crisis threatens to fracture Spain, one of the European Union's principal members, and has prompted mass public protests.
+Catalonia crisis: Rajoy urges removal of region's leaders

+Barcelona, Spain (CNN)Spanish Prime Minister Mariano Rajoy said Saturday that his government was seeking to remove the leaders of Catalonia's regional government from power and call new elections as soon as possible.

+The unprecedented measures -- intended to end Catalan leaders' independence bid -- would be taken under Article 155 of the Spanish constitution and must be sent to the Spanish Senate for approval.
+This would happen within the next week, Rajoy said.

-The Madrid government announced Thursday that it would invoke Article 155 of the constitution, a provision that allows the central government to suspend the autonomy of the Catalan regional administration.
+The Madrid government announced Thursday that it would invoke Article 155, a provision that allows the central government to suspend the autonomy of the Catalan regional administration.

-Never used before, the provision gives Madrid the power to take over the running of Catalan institutions and force new elections.

-Once the cabinet has agreed its plan, it must be put before the Senate, where Rajoy's Popular Party has a majority, for approval.
+The move follows weeks of division triggered by a banned independence referendum on October 1.

-Shortly before the Article 155 announcement, Catalan President Carles Puigdemont had threatened that the region could formally declare independence if the Spanish government did not engage in dialogue.
+On Thursday, Catalan President Carles Puigdemont threatened that the wealthy northeastern region could formally declare independence if the Spanish government did not engage in dialogue.

+Under the measures proposed by Rajoy on Saturday, Puigdemont, his vice-president and ministers would be suspended and replaced by the administration in Madrid where necessary.

+"The government had to enforce Article 155.
+It wasn't our desire, nor our intention.
+It never was," Rajoy said.
+"But in this situation, no government of any democratic country can accept that the law is ignored."

 Puigdemont also demanded Spain end its "repression" of Catalan separatist leaders, two of whom were taken into custody on suspicion of sedition earlier in the week.